dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 have about 4 years of experience with Drupal professionally.

 My Name is Mait and I work for Fenomen web agency as well.
-I have been working with Drupal for about 1 year professionally.
+I have been working with Drupal a bit more than a year professionally.

 So that now everyone knows briefly who we are, lets talk about Drupal and Docker.
 How can these two technologies work together and why you should care.